BSkyB/faber/README.md

 ### prefix

-> Prefix to be used when save the content to cookie
+> Prefix to be used when save the content to local storage

 Default: 'faber'